 Max Horkheimer, a Transformational Marxist of the "Frankfurt School," i.e., the Institute of Social Research (who merged Karl Marx and Sigmund Freud, creating "group psychotherapy"), wrote a book entitled Vernunft and Selbsterhaltung, i.e., Reasoning and Self Preservation.
-Those of dialectic 'reasoning' perceive any who humble or deny their "self" to the father's/Father's authority as being "unreasonable," i.e., "irrational."
-(Did your ever tell your parents that they were being "unreasonably," i.e., "You just don't understand," when they did not let you do what you wanted to do in the 'moment,' the "reasoning" being they were not "in touch with" your "feelings," i.e., your carnal desires of the 'moment—your "self interest" of the 'moment' being of more importance to you than their commands, rules, facts, and truth which stood in your way.)
-According to dialectic 'reasoning,' in the child's effort to "preserve" (save) his "self," by obeying the father/Father, he turns against his own nature, i.e., "human nature," i.e., his natural inclination to strike out against and remove that which stands in his way of being his "self," i.e., "enjoying" or satisfying the carnal pleasures of the 'moment' he desires, i.e., doing that which is natural, i.e., of nature, i.e., being "human," i.e., being "of and for self" (the world) only, all the while talking to (dialoguing with) his "self" (in private so as not to get in trouble) about what he wants to do, murmuring against the father/Father for preventing him from doing it.
+Those of dialectic 'reasoning' perceive any who humble or deny their "self" (in order to do the father's/Father's will) as being "unreasonable," i.e., "irrational."
+Did you ever tell your parents that they were being "unreasonably," i.e., "You just don't understand," when they did not let you do what you wanted to do in the 'moment,' the "reasoning" being they were not "in touch with" your "feelings," i.e., your carnal desires of the 'moment—your "self interest" of the 'moment'—which was more importance to you than their commands, rules, facts, and truth which stood in your way.

 By yielding (submitting) his "self" to the father's/Father's authority, i.e., doing the father's/Father's will, i.e., obeying the father's/Father's commands and rules, accepting his/His facts and truth as given (by faith), the child, according to dialectic 'reasoning,' "creates" the father's/Father's authority.
 Karl Marx wrote: "The life which he [the child] has given to the object [to the father] sets itself against him as an alien and hostile force."
 (Karl Marx, MEGA I/3, pp. 83-84).
 The Marxist Theodor Adorno wrote: "God is conceived more directly after a parental image and thus as a source of support and as a guiding and sometimes punishing authority."
 "Family relationships are characterized by fearful subservience to the demands of the parents and by an early suppression of impulses not acceptable to them."
 "Authoritarian submission was conceived of as a very general attitude that would be evoked in relation to a variety of authority figures—parents, older people, leaders, supernatural power, and so forth."
 "The power-relationship between the parents, the domination of the subject's family by the father or by the mother, and their relative dominance in specific areas of life also seemed of importance for our problem."
 (Theodor Adorno, The Authoritarian Personality)